best-practice-and-impact/qa-of-code-guidance/book/generative_ai.md

 What if Clippy was evil?
 ```

-## Introduction - Machine learning and Large Lanuage Models.
+## Introduction - Machine learning and Large Lanuage Models

 Generative AI (Artifical Intelligence) is a term that refers to a class of machine learning models.
 A machine learning model is a piece of software that is trained on a set of data to make predictions when given new data.
-Machine learning has been around for a long time and it used in almost every industry to solve a wide variety of problems.
+Machine learning has been around for a long time and it is used in almost every industry to solve a wide variety of problems.
 As a government analyst, you may be quite familiar with machine learning already.

 ```{admonition} If you have never heard of machine learning before, click here
 :class: dropdown